 Yahoo plans to cut 20% of its workers as tech layoffs pile up

-Yahoo plans to cut about 20% of its workforce, or just over 1,700 jobs, over the next year, as the technology industry continues to shed employees ahead of a potential economic slump later this year.
+Yahoo plans to cut about 20% of its workforce, or roughly 1,700 jobs, over the next year, as the technology industry continues to shed employees ahead of a potential economic slump later this year.

 Of that number, the internet company will cut 1,000 jobs starting this week, Yahoo confirmed with CBS MoneyWatch.